 Short, mild winters are just one of the many things that make living in Upstate SC great!
 Not only can we usually get through November without having to wear anything heavier than a sweater (if that), but we don't have to deal with several feet of snow and all the inconveniences that come along with it.

-In light of the boil water advisory in the Upstate last week, we thought we'd share a guide on all the ways to make your water safe to drink when it's not.
+The Upstate has experienced boil water advisories before, and it could happen again.
+Just in case it does, we wanted to share a guide on all the ways to make your water safe to drink when it's not.

 There's always a chance that something out of your control can affect the quality of your water — floods, hurricanes, earthquakes, and broken pipes can all render your water undrinkable.
 In these situations, it is important to listen to local officials, media outlets, and your water company for updates, instructions, and alerts that will keep you from coming into contact with severely tainted water.